cloudviz/agentless-system-crawler/README.md

 **Continuous Container Crawling:**
 -----------------------------------------
-To crawl all Docker containers running on the host use the following command:
+To crawl all containers running on the host use the following command:
 ```
 $ CRAWLER --crawlmode OUTCONTAINER \
           --url file://output/test.csv \